core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In step 4, the encryption of the COSE object is modified as described in {{sec-cose-object}} of this document.
 The encoding of the compressed COSE object is modified as described in {{compression}} of this document.
 In particular, the Group Flag MUST be set to 1.
 The Signature Encryption Algorithm from the Common Context MUST be used.

-* In step 5, the counter signature is computed and the format of the OSCORE message is modified as described in {{sec-cose-object}} and {{compression}} of this document.
-In particular the payload of the OSCORE message includes also the encrypted counter signature (see {{sec-cose-object-unprotected-field}}).
+* In step 5, the countersignature is computed and the format of the OSCORE message is modified as described in {{sec-cose-object}} and {{compression}} of this document.
+In particular the payload of the OSCORE message includes also the encrypted countersignature (see {{sec-cose-object-unprotected-field}}).

 ### Supporting Observe ### {#ssec-protect-request-observe}